 I believe that the study of mathematics is vital to that pursuit.
 Learning and practicing math is not about memorizing rules and steps to solve arcane problems with no practical application.
 Math is about training your brain to be simultaneously logically rigorous and wonderfully creative.
 How cool is that?!
 In math we learn how to solve problems using prior knowledge and the rules of logic, such that we can be certain of the truth of our answers.
 That's the logically rigorous part.
 But we also have to do things like make good guesses about things we don't yet know, draw connections between seemingly unconnected ideas, and attack problems in different and sometimes new ways.
 That's the creative part.
 Studying math turns us into people who can think outside the box to efficiently solve problems and then be confident in our solution.
 THAT is a useful skill indeed!

-This year I am teaching Geometry, Math AE, and Financial Literacy.
-Links to the syllabus for each course are below.
+This year I am teaching Geometry, and Financial Literacy.
+Links to the syllabus for each course are below. ***PLEASE NOTE*** that I have a separate syllabus for 9th graders than for 10th-12th graders.
+This is due to the fact that this year's 9th graders are graduating under different graduation and assessment requirements.
+The syllabi below are labeled accordingly.
 I encourage families to email me any questions they have about their child's course.

 When I'm not busy trying to plan interesting lessons, I enjoy riding my Harley, jogging, cross country skiing, eating delicious things like donuts and cake as a reward for the jogging and skiing, and reading all manner of non-fiction.